 Examples of Malware

 There are several types of malware around.
 A popular kind of malicious software is the virus.
-It is typically an executable file which can spread uncontrollably.
-It can damage a system's core functionality or corrupt and delete files on your computer.
-One such famous virus is the "I Love You" virus which spread in 2000.
+It is typically an executable file that can spread uncontrollably.
+It can damage a system’s core functionality or corrupt and delete files on your computer.
+One such famous virus is the “I Love You” virus which spread in 2000.

 Another dangerous type of malware is ransomware.
 Others may also know it as scareware.
 It is purely created to monetize malware as it spreads directly.
 When ransomware downloads on your system, it will begin to lock the computer and even encrypt necessary files.
 Some might even threaten to erase all the data on the computer.
 The computer can only be released and decrypted when a ransom is paid typically using a cryptocurrency such as bitcoin.
 The last few years saw the worst of ransomware such as CryptoLocker and WannaCry.

 The most common type of malware that you probably encounter on a daily basis is adware.
 It is a type of aggressive advertising campaign to push products to consumers.
 Read more about adware here.

 There are tell-tale signs that your computer is malware-infected beyond the detection of your anti-malware.
 A noticeable slowing down of your computer is one visible signal.
 It is especially noticeable if you have a few software running but the computer is running quite slow.

 Moreover, pop-up messages, annoying ads, and strange changes in your browser is due to infection by malware.
 Anything that disrupts your usual workflow will need a more in-depth investigation.
 A thorough scan using your security suite might save your computer from further damage.